Restoring the Westminster Property in Downtown Beaumont

 Our plan is to complete the first floor and stabilize the roof of the educational building by year-end 2017.
 This will give us the room we need to meet as a church in the facility; temporarily, we will use the large gathering space with a stage (see picture below) for worship services.
 The full restoration of the property will proceed, beginning with the educational building, then the church, as funds become available.

-- Restoration of First Floor of Educational Building for Use (Flooring, Plumbing, Plaster Repair, Electrical, Plumbing, HVAC) - Late 2017
+Restoration of First Floor of Educational Building for Use (Flooring, Plumbing, Plaster Repair, Electrical, Plumbing, HVAC) - Complete

 We are seeking a coalition of partners to work with us in this project for civic renewal in our city.
 It is essential that Beaumont complete the work of restoring residential life to its downtown.
 Increasingly, in today’s economy, smaller cities in our state are losing in a “winner take all” contest as the siren song of Austin, Houston, San Antonio and other destinations drain our talented young people who are seeking a more authentic, and safe, urban experience.
 How many of us are sick of seeing our children and grandchildren move away from our community?